 To take advantage of a year of networking with gardeners and nine educational programs, please consider joining MGAWC for $15 including quarterly newsletters and refreshments at meetings on the second Thursday evening, September-June, at the Environmental Interpretive Center at The University of Michigan-Dearborn campus.
 All interested gardeners, environmentalists or those supportive of MGAWC’s mission related to education, gardening and volunteerism are encouraged to join.

-- Click the orange button further below to see what's already planned for 2017.
+Click the orange button further below to see some of what's already planned for 2019.

 UM-D Visitor Parking Free after 7 p.m. on Thursdays

 UM-D visitors are charged $0.50/hour for parking until 7 p.m. on weekdays.
 Those who arrive early for networking and refreshments at 7 p.m. may have to park on the third floor and pay $0.50.
 Parking after 7 p.m. is still free.
 Details on the parking policy are at https://umdearborn.edu/about/visit-campus/parking-and-transportation/visitor-parking.

 MGAWC membership meetings